NonVideri/NonVideri.github.io/README.md

 - Designed to be used as a board game support app.
 - Uses Redux.
 (RandomizerOld is the simple version which uses only React.)

+### Thoughts
+- A simple app in React used to write thoughts appearing in your head.
+- Thoughts disappear after 15 seconds, but can be deleted faster with a button.
+- Uses Jest and RTL for testing.

 ### Clock
 - A simple React clock.
 - Has two modes: Normal and Precise.